-Many people are interested in using RFID (Radio Frequency Identification) ID Cards to check employees in & out of an event, a training session, a facility, etc. While this is quite common in sophisticated, highly secure, and complex environments, it can also be done very simply and easily.
+Many people are interested in using RFID (Radio Frequency Identification) employee ID badges to check employees in & out of an event, a training session, a facility, etc. While this is quite common in sophisticated, highly secure, and complex environments, it can also be done very simply and easily.
 In this post I will explain how you can do this quickly and cheaply (under $100).

 You will need just three things: